 The hockey stop is hard like a parallel turn, but instead of slowly turning your edges to turn, you quickly rotate your body for maximum friction and force.
 An effective hockey stop is a safe and practical way to stop at speed and as you're learning to parallel ski - you should be always be practicing your stop throughout the day.

-Over time and through practice, you will get a more precise feel to how it feels to balance on your edges through the stop.
-It’s important to keep swapping sides and get comfortable stopping on your weaker side as well as your dominant side.
-You wont always have the luxury of choosing and being able to confientaly stop whenever you want makes for a more fulfilling and safe skiing experience.
+Over time and through practice, you will get a more precise feel of how it feels to balance on your edges through the stop.
+It's important to keep swapping sides and get comfortable stopping on your weaker side as well as your dominant side.
+You won't always have the luxury of choosing and being able to confidently stop whenever you want makes for a more fulfilling and safe skiing experience.

-For a full walkthrough of the technique check out my full guide to parallel or hockey stop.
+For a full walkthrough of the technique check out my full guide to hockey stop.